‘Days Of Our Lives’ Spoilers: Will Stefano Outsmart Rafe?

-Recent Days Of Our Lives spoilers suggest that Rafe is having a hard time tracking down Stefano.
+Recent Days of Our Lives spoilers suggest that Rafe is having a hard time tracking down Stefano.
 As viewers of Days know, Rafe is currently in Prague trying to capture Stefano.

-On Days of Our Lives we’ve seen Rafe spring into action once he found out that Stefano was still alive and roaming Prague.
+On Days of Our Lives, fans saw Rafe spring into action after he found out that Stefano was still alive and roaming Prague.
 He’s going to these extreme lengths for Hope, who was charged with killing Stefano.
 Even Hope was convinced that she had killed the man who in the past had escaped death numerous times.
-Rafe is on this journey so he can get Hope’s sentence reversed, but of course this probably won’t happen after Hope escaped from prison due to her life being threatened by her fellow inmates.
+Rafe is on this journey so he can get Hope’s sentence reversed, but of course, this probably won’t happen after Hope escaped from prison due to her life being threatened by her fellow inmates.
 It’s a roadblock that Rafe has in front of him, but that’s not the only one ahead on Days of Our Lives.

-Days of Our Lives spoilers via Celebrity Dirty Laundry state that Rafe has a lot of questions about Stefano’s whereabouts and he may come up with no answers.
-His recent hunt lead to a clue that he uncovered after he found a key around the area that Stefano’s limo was last seen.
+Days of Our Lives spoilers via Celeb Dirty Laundry state that Rafe has a lot of questions about Stefano’s whereabouts, and he may come up with no answers.
+His recent hunt led to a clue that he uncovered after he found a key around the area that Stefano’s limo was last seen.

 ‘Days Of Our Lives’ Spoilers: Stefano On The Run In Prague, Will Producers Recast Late Act… https://t.co/xLXPHu4O0a pic.twitter.com/JF3s9CkIk0